Instructor: Harold B. Reiter

 Text: Calculus Concepts and Contexts, second edition, by Frank Stewart

 Class attendance is not required.
 However, student who attend class are expected to stay during the entire lecture.
 Neither late arrival nor early departure is allowed without extenuating circumstances.
 If you need to leave a class for an appointment, please be sure to let the instructor know in advance.
 If you need to be excused briefly, leave the room quietly.
-If you repeatedly miss class and show clearly that you have little chance to pass the final exam and the course, you may be required during the last week of the class to prove that you should be allowed to challenge the final exam.
-Cell phones must be turned off during class.
-This means no test messaging as well.
+If you repeated miss class and show clearly that you have little chance to pass the final exam, you may be required during the last week of the class to prove that you should be allowed to challenge the final exam.

-Tests will be made up only under the following circumstances: 1, the student has called the instructor at 704 687-4561 (office) or 704 364-5699 (home) before the test to indicate the need to miss the test or has sent e-mail to firstname.lastname@example.org dated before the test and 2, the student provides a valid excuse for missing the test.
+Tests will be made up only under the following circumstances: 1, the student has called the instructor at 704 687-4561 (office) or 704 364-5699 (home) before the test to indicate the need to miss the test or has sent e-mail to email@example.com dated before the test and 2, the student provides a valid excuse for missing the test.
 Makeup tests will generally be oral exams.
 Homework will not be accepted after the due date except in unusual circumstances.
-Group work is allowed (in fact encouraged), but each student must turn in his own paper.
+Group work is allowed but each student must turn in his own paper.
 Please reference the students with whom you work.
-Failing to reference homework cohorts constitutes plagiarism.
+Failing to do so constitutes plagiarism.

-Homework will be collected (assuming our section is assigned a grader), and should be done either individually or in a group.
+Homework will not be collected, but should be done either individually or in a group.
 Group work is encouraged.
 A list of students with phone numbers will be provided for the purpose of facilitating the formations of study groups.
 Homework assignments appear on a separate sheet which may be found here.
 All problems are taken from the text.
 Problems are not to be turned in, but are generally representative of the level of expectation for your performance on tests.
 You should work all the problems assigned each week and not wait until the day before the test.
 On the first attempt, you should expect to find that some of the problems require thinking and practice, i.e., they require time to do properly.
 Some homework assignments are coded mathematically.
 For example, the expression 4n+1, n=0,…,10 represents the 11-problem homework assignment 1,5,9,14, etc. obtained by evaluating 4n+1 at 0, 1, 2, etc. repectively.

 Students have the responsibility to know and observe the requirements of The UNCC Code of Student Academic Integrity (Catalog p.
 24).
 This code forbids cheating, fabrication or falsification of information, multiple submission of academic work, plagiarism, abuse of academic materials, and complicity in academic dishonesty.
 Any special requirements or permission regarding academic integrity in this course will be stated by the instructor and are binding on the students.
 Academic evaluations in this course include a judgment that the student's work is free from academic dishonesty of any type; and grades in this course therefore should be and will be adversely affected by academic dishonesty.
 Students who violate the code can be expelled from UNCC.
 The normal penalty for a first offense is zero credit on the work involving dishonesty and further substantial reduction of the course grade.
 In almost all cases the course grade is reduced to F. Copies of the code can be obtained from the Dean of Students Office.
 Standards of academic integrity will be enforced in this course.
 Students are expected to report cases of academic dishonesty to the course instructor.